github/docs/content/admin/configuration/configuring-your-enterprise/command-line-utilities.md

 {% warning %}

 **Warning**: Before using the `--prune` argument to remove unreachable Git objects, put {% data variables.location.product_location %} into maintenance mode, or ensure all repositories within the same repository network are locked.
-For more information, see "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/enabling-and-scheduling-maintenance-mode)."
+For more information, see "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/enabling-and-scheduling-maintenance-mode)" and "[AUTOTITLE](/admin/user-management/managing-repositories-in-your-enterprise/locking-a-repository)."

 {% endwarning %}